Version 3.2: October 27, 2019

 This kind of distortion–his being hopeful about there being another war—is the sort of attitude that can occur with apocalyptic belief systems, especially when people are trying to see their beliefs vindicated in real life events.
 A healthier approach to religious values would involve focusing on living a good life, which includes holding ground in this world against destabilizing forces so that everyone can have some hope of stability and peace.

 Also, Mrs. Bodiham complains about the village of Crome becoming like Sodom and Gomorrah.
 So Huxley manages to caricature those who are opposed to the lifestyle of this circle as a bitter couple obsessed with interpreting prophecies.
-I think that sexual activity is left out of the novel to make it more palatable and to escape censorship: https://en.wikipedia.org/wiki/Lady_Ottoline_Morrell mentions the Russell affair and attendance by D. H. Lawrence, whose writings were famously censored [R].
+I think that sexual activity is left out of the novel to make it more palatable and to escape censorship: https://en.wikipedia.org/wiki/Lady_Ottoline_Morrell mentions her affair with Bertrand Russell and attendance by D. H. Lawrence, whose writings were famously censored .

 I think there is a lot of good in many of the teachings of Christianity, but it is clear to me from my own experience that these dispensationalist beliefs about the “End of the World” cause many to give up on this world.
 Because of the sense of inevitability–of God’s will–they feel that everything is falling apart, so why should they bother doing anything to build a system that represents their own values.